-The graph below compares the cumulative total stockholder return on our common stock with the cumulative 5-year total returns on the NASDAQ Composite index and the Research Data Group ("RDG") Internet Composite index for the five-year period between December 31, 2009 and December 31, 2014, assuming an investment of \$100 at the beginning of such period and the reinvestment of any dividends.
+The graph below matches our cumulative total stockholder return on our common stock with the cumulative 5-year total returns on the NASDAQ Composite index and the Research Data Group ("RDG") Internet Composite index.
+The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from December 31, 2010 to December 31, 2015.